 Although screening and detection of breast cancer has improved dramatically over the last decade in westernized cultures, the mortality globally has not improved.
 Clearly we are getting to the state of breast cancer far too late to have an impact.
 Cyrcadia’s target is through Precision Medicine, personalized healthcare, to catch the incidence of cancer cell development early in the woman’s own environment.
 Correlating these results directly with early biomarker activity for this clinical patient population could enable much earlier therapy of the patient’s cancerous condition.

 Due to its focus on precision medical initiatives, Cyrcadia has been requested by The Stanford Medicine X program to participate in a randomized trial to demonstrate the increased value of personalized healthcare assessment, versus hospital-based treatment in a randomized population.
-That trial request has been expanded now with and through Stanford University to key institutions in Asia including Japan, South Korea, India, and Australia, where mass populations of women either cannot access healthcare, or social, economic, or religious morays keep them from exposing themselves in the presence of a physician.
+That trial request has been expanded with Stanford University and many other markets in Asia Pacific through our partner Cyrcadia Asia.
+Including Japan, South Korea, India, and Australia, where mass populations of women either cannot access healthcare, or social, economic, or religious morays keep them from exposing themselves in the presence of a physician.
 For women in many of these countries, discovery comes far too late, and treatment is ineffective.

-Cyrcadia is in the process of filing for it’s 510K Class II FDA clearance in the United States, and with sufficient funding will file for CE Mark clearance outside of the United States, by the first half of 2017.
-And that the current clinical trials have listed Cyrcadia is a minimal risk technology, and that the majority of state legislations now require density notification here in the US, we believe the FDA look favorably on our filing, which may help expedite the normal laborious FDA time period for clearance.
+Cyrcadia is in the process of reviewing and possibly updating it’s 510K Class II FDA clearance in the United States, and with sufficient funding will file for CE Mark clearance outside of the United States.
+Given the current clinical trials listed the Cyrcadia technology as a minimal risk, and that the majority of state legislations now require density notification here in the US, we believe the FDA looks favorably on our filings, which may help expedite the normal FDA time period for domestic marketing clearance.

 Cyrcadia is a privately traded company, based in Reno, Nevada.
 Cyrcadia has achieved three patents through Lifeline Biotechnologies (LLBO), which is a publicly traded company that owns approximately 30% of Cyrcadia.

-Current design and development of Cyrcadia’s technology is done through Flextronics, in Haifa, Israel.
-Flextronics is the largest manufacturer of wearable medical grade technology in the world.
-Cyrcadia is predictive analytics were developed out of Nanyang technological University in Singapore, and are held internally at Cyrcadia, and managed by the company.
-Over eight years of additional predictive analytic analysis have been completed with Cyrcadia’s engineering team.
+Current design and development of Cyrcadia’s technology is done through Jabil Circuits in San Jose, CA, which is one of the largest developer/manufacturers of wearable, medical grade technology in the world.
+Cyrcadia’s predictive analytics were developed out of Nanyang technological University in Singapore, and are held internally at Cyrcadia, managed by the company.
+Over eight years of additional predictive analytic analysis have been completed with Cyrcadia’s engineering team and continue to evolve.

 - Cyrcadia, Inc. has raised historical Seed financing of $4.5M+ through combination Seed Stage Investors, Angels and Convertible Note contributions.